Test the MongoDB Server¶

 New-style unit tests are in the same directory as the files they test.
 The test files take their name from the files that they test but include _test; e.g. foo_test.cpp to test foo.cpp.

-Unlike db tests, the new-style tests are standalone: each one is an independent SCons target.
-These tests are enumerated in build/unittests.txt.
+Unlike dbtests, the new-style tests are standalone: each one is an independent SCons target.
+These tests are enumerated in build/unittests.txt, which is generated by SCons upon building the unittests target.

 In some cases, you may just want to run one or two of the unit tests.
-Here is an example of explicitly building and running a single C++ unit test:
+For example, the following explicitly builds and runs a single C++ unit test mutable_bson_test:

 scons ./build/unittests/mutable_bson_test ./build/unittests/mutable_bson_test